-- I. FOUN1013 or FOUN1019 must be completed in Year 1. - II.
+- I. FOUN1013 or FOUN1019 must be completed in the first year of entry. - II.
 Mathematics students who choose this double major should select courses from the MATHEMATICS AND ECONOMICS option offered by the Mathematics Department. - III.
 For students pursuing double Majors in Economics and Mathematics, where courses are anti-requisites, students should substitute the Economics courses with other Levels II/III Economics electives.